Nationalists

 If nationalists are going to compromise, and stay in the UK for the forseeable future,

-then maybe it's about time the UK welcomed them as
+then the UK must welcome them as

 first-class citizens